Semnykcze/Brow-dev/README.md

 - **Electron Nightly:** Always up-to-date with the latest Chromium and Node.js features.
 - **Custom State Management:** Fast, file-based storage for user data and settings.
 - **Web Standards:** Full support for modern HTML5, CSS3, and JavaScript.

 ---

+## 🚦 **Philosophy & Extensibility**

+Brow is built with a "less is more" philosophy, stripping away unnecessary clutter and focusing on what matters most: your browsing experience.
+The codebase is modular and well-documented, making it easy for developers to contribute, fork, or extend the browser for their own needs.

+**Planned features include:**

+- Plugin and extension support
+- Advanced privacy and security controls
+- Enhanced bookmark and history management
+- Deeper macOS integration (e.g., Touch Bar, Handoff, native notifications)

+---